 Running can help to improve cardio-respiratory fitness, but that’s about it when compared with other exercises specially designed for each component.

-When we talk about aerobics which relates directly to heart, then runners will have an advantage over any other form of exercise because long distance running requires high stamina levels, so much so that even if a person has a much higher age than you, he/she can outrun you in a marathon.
+When we talk about aerobics which relates directly to the heart, then runners will have an advantage over any other form of exercise because long-distance running requires high stamina levels, so much so that even if a person has a much higher age than you, they can outrun you in a marathon.

-But same doesn’t hold true when it comes to other components of fitness.
-To say the least, running is much less effective than a gym workout or Yoga & Pilates or any other aerobic exercise.
+But the same doesn’t hold when it comes to other components of fitness.
+Running is much less effective than a gym workout, Yoga & Pilates or any other aerobic exercise.

-I know a lot of people who do nothing but run, and they have big bellies, i.e., high body fat percentage, so imagine what’s going on inside your body!
+I know many people who do nothing but run and have big bellies, i.e., high body fat percentage, so imagine what’s going on inside your body!

-Building lean muscles needs weight training, not just cardio exercises that include running as well as cycling etc. In order to build muscle, you need to lift weights at the gym.
+Building lean muscles needs weight training, not just cardio exercises that include running, cycling, etc. To build muscle, you need to lift weights at the gym.

-Research says that there is nothing new in treadmills until you make it an endurance machine with a motor.
+Research says there is nothing new in treadmills until you make them an endurance machine with a motor.

 That proves my point further because running long distances has its pros, but even there, a lot of people die year after year doing something called Marathon Death Syndrome so imagine what will happen when you put them on a treadmill at too high speed.
 For too many years!

-I always say that we need to move away from the mindset of doing cardio in order to stay healthy and fit.
+I always say that we need to move away from the mindset of doing cardio to stay healthy and fit.
 There is more to fitness than running.
-In fact, there are several other effective forms of exercise under different categories which help us get more out of life.
+Several other effective forms of exercise under different categories help us get more out of life.

-Instead of accumulating stress, it would be great if you could accumulate some positive form of energy from within using breathing techniques, meditation etc., through Yoga & Pilates or Qigong exercises.
+Instead of accumulating stress, please accumulate some positive form of energy from within using breathing techniques, meditation etc., through Yoga & Pilates or Qigong exercises.

 All these can help you feel better and improve your overall well-being.
-So whatever you do, try a variety of exercises rather than one kind for a balanced approach towards fitness.
+So whatever you do, try various exercises rather than one for a balanced approach towards fitness.

 That’s all, folks!
-Thanks for reading the blog post on Is running good enough exercise from a fitness point of view?
-If you enjoyed it, please feel free to SHARE it with your friends and family.
+Thanks for reading the blog post on whether running is good enough for exercise from a fitness point of view.
+If you enjoyed it, please share it with your friends and family.